amitvtcbb/PYTHON-JOURNAL-/README.md

 Contain question regarding PANDA and Data Visualization with SQLite and CSV file.

+## HOW TO SUBMIT YOUR WORK

+Create "Solution" folder

+Add your .ipynb file on your "Solution" Folder.
+Give your file name as Solution-1, Solution-2, .... in your

 ## SQLITE

 This folder contain 2 lab file "lab-1.md" and "lab-2.md".
 Apply your knowledge and create table with constraints, Add some records and perform CRUD opeartion.